 Mint Varieties (Mentha spp.)

 Mint has anti-inflammatory properties that can help soothe dry or irritated skin, and its refreshing scent helps wake you up and invigorate you.
-Mint is also a popular pain reliver, especially to help cool down inflamed and achy feet.
+It is also a popular pain reliever, especially to help cool down inflamed and achy feet.
 I use peppermint for a trio of foot care recipes: foot soak, food scrub, and foot balm.
 Dried mint leaves are wonderful to add whole to beauty recipes or to make into infusions that can be integrated into various recipes.
 Plus, there are a ton of different varieties of mint with all sorts of luscious scents!
 Read all about the many mints you can grow.

 Lemon Balm (Melissa officinalis)

 Lemon balm essential oil is one of the most expensive essential oils out there, but you can add some of the bright scent and skin benefits of the plant to your recipes by growing your own and making infusions or adding the leaves to your favorite natural skincare products.
 Lemon balm tightens skin and stimulates circulation and can even help to heal cold sores.
 Make lemon balm lip balm to use on your lips and to spot treat skin.
 Infusing the fresh herb in oil is more effective than the dried herb, so make it in small batches and replace the oil often.
 Fresh herbs can contain water that can lead to spoilage and bacterial growth so I err on the side of caution and make infused oils with dried herbs in most cases.
 To be safe, I use the lemon balm oil in recipes right away and discard any oil that is more than 2 weeks old.